Ed Sheeran Could Be The Next Ginger Spice In His Latest Duet With Spice Girls’ Emma Bunton, Reveals Justin Bieber’s Hit Was His Creation

 — Heart (@thisisheart) January 12, 2017

-Aside from his Spice Girls hit rendition, Ed also impressed fans with his rendition of Fresh Prince of Bel-Air theme song.
+Aside from his Spice Girls hit rendition, Ed also impressed fans with his rendition of the Fresh Prince of Bel-Air theme song.
 Many were surprised by the unexpected twist Ed has put into the ’90s sitcom tune, turning it into a soulful acoustic version.

 The British singer-songwriter is also prepping for his Carpool Karaoke appearance sometime this year.
 Ed confirmed recently that he will be joining James Corden for a drive around, adding him to the list of big stars who joined the show like Mariah Carey, Britney Spears, Adele, and Bruno Mars.
 However, Ed revealed that he might feel “a bit awkward” singing to his own songs during the segment.